HeadBangZ/HeadBangZ/README.md

 Always open to new opportunities and innovations, I enjoy expanding my skill set and applying my knowledge to diverse projects.

-Currently I focus on learning Kubernetes and Apache Kafka.
+Currently I focus on learning Kubernetes.

+Next I want to learn the ELK (Elastic Search, Logstash, Kibana) and Apache Kafka